 We conclude with open challenges and future research directions.
 The tutorial is designed for attendees with basic knowledge of multimedia forensics and generative AI.

-Key papers and datasets will be listed on the tutorial webpage.
+Key papers and datasets will be updated on the tutorial webpage.
 Stay tuned!

 @inproceedings{mm25tutorial,